AntonGorynya/16_offline_site/README.md

 # New Site Template

 Source of site.
-Index file save in examples\jumbotron folder
+Index file save in examples

 # Project Goals